 Add more water if needed.

-Add 1 tsp salt and 1/4 spoon of black pepper.
+Add 1 teaspoon salt and ¼ teaspoon of black pepper.

 Cover with the lid and set the pot to manual at high pressure for 39 minutes.

 Wait for a natural pressure release for 15 minutes, then a quick release and here you go, your Instant-Pot-Navy-Beans are ready!

 I think this Instant Pot Navy Bean soup recipe is perfectly filling for lunch or dinner all on its own—a true one-pot meal!
 Sometimes I also like to serve it with a baguette to dip in the delicious broth.